 Remember the Big Picture

 It’s true that every child deserves a fresh start.
 Educators realize that children grow, mature, learn and change.
-Just because a child didn’t have a great experience last year, it doesn’t mean that this year will be a repeat.
+Just because a child didn’t have a great experience last year doesn’t mean that this year will be a repeat.
 The differences in the new teacher’s personality and style can change any student’s performance.
-Even the dynamics of how a particular group of children work together can make for a better year.
+Even the dynamics of how a particular group of children works together can make for a better year.

 Ways the Teacher Can Help

 If your child has difficulties making friends, the teacher can integrate work in small groups that will help your child build social bridges.
 Encouraging connections between students with similar interests will help a child who feels awkward in social situations.